Misba0019/Pokemon-Project/README.md

 # Pokémon Gallery
 ## Overview
 This project creates a simple Pokémon gallery displaying the first 151 Pokémon.
 It fetches and displays images of each Pokémon along with their respective numbers using data from the [PokéAPI](https://github.com/PokeAPI/sprites).
+To avoid rate-limiting issues, a delay is added between requests when fetching the images.

 ## Features
 - **Dynamic Gallery**:
 Displays the first 151 Pokémon with images and numbers fetched from the PokéAPI.

+- **Rate-Limit Friendly**:
+A delay is implemented between requests to ensure compliance with the PokeAPI's rate-limiting policies.

 - **Responsive Layout**:
 Ensures side-by-side display of Pokémon images, adapting to screen sizes.